 - When patients wanted to discuss sensitive issues or appeared distressed reception staff offered them a private room to discuss their needs. - Staff recognised the importance of people's dignity and respect.
-They challenged behaviour that fell short of this. - The practice identified military veterans in line with the Armed Forces Covenant 2014.
+They challenged behaviour that fell short of this - The practice identified military veterans in line with the Armed Forces Covenant 2014.
 This enabled priority access to secondary care to be provided to those patients with conditions arising from their service to their country.
+The practice intended to apply for the new veteran friendly accredited GP practice status from the Royal General College of Practitioners and NHS England.